orstavik/JoiComponents/book/chapter2/Discussion_conflicting_gestures.md

 the easier it becomes to develop solutions that don't inflict bad side-effects on the parties or third parties.
 And setting good boundaries *around parties that might get into conflict* help avoid conflicts happening in the first place.
+Resolving conflict is clarifying boundaries.

-## Pointing fingers: who to blame for conflicting gestures?
+## Pointing fingers: assigning blame for conflicting gestures?
 One frequent source of conflicts on the mobile web is gestures.
 Mobile web browsers are limited.
 The have one touch-screen that must serve as both the input and output between the user and the browser.